hpc/charliecloud/doc/ch-image_desc.rst

 Authentication
 ==============

-Charliecloud does not maintain configuration files; thus it has no separate :code:`login` subcommand to store secrets.
+Charliecloud does not have configuration files; thus, it has no separate :code:`login` subcommand to store secrets.
 Instead, Charliecloud will prompt for a username and password when authentication is needed.
-Note that some repositories refer to secrets as something other than a "password"; e.g., GitLab calls it a "personal access token (PAT)", Quay calls it a "Application Token", etc.
+Note that some repositories refer to the secret as something other than a "password"; e.g., GitLab calls it a "personal access token (PAT)", Quay calls it an "application token", and nVidia NGC calls it an "API token".

 For non-interactive authentication, you can use environment variables :code:`CH_IMAGE_USERNAME` and :code:`CH_IMAGE_PASSWORD`.
 Only do this if you